 Club Meets and Temporary Holiday Sites

-General1.
-It is assumed that all members will be familiar with the Code for
+1. It is assumed that all Members will be familiar with the

-a member’s unit upon payment of a one off Guest Fee. plus a small nightly charge.
+a Member’s unit upon payment of a one off Guest Fee, plus a small nightly

 4. All Club camping events will have at least one appointed Steward

-who is responsible for members’ behaviour and safety during the
+who is responsible for Members’ behaviour and safety during the event.

-5. Proof of Club membership is to be shown by all members
+5. Proof of Club membership is to be shown by all Members attending

-attending camping events when properly requested to do so by
+camping events when properly requested to do so by the appointed Steward.

 6. Campers must not arrive before the published opening time and